neo4j-meetups/graph-hack-sfo-2016/README.md

 Teams!
 * Teams are encouraged, but individual participation is allowed.
 * Teams may have up to 4 participants.
+* Register your project and all team mates [here](https://github.com/neo4j-meetups/graph-hack-sfo-2016)

 Winners
 * 1st place team